eclipsesource/papyrus-umllight/documentation/customizations.md

 ### Palette Definition Models

 Each diagram type (_representation kind_) in the _UML Light_ architecture model
-references a palette definition model that lays out the tools in the diagram editor's palette.
+references one or more palette definition models that lay out the tools in the diagram editor's palette.
 For example, the [UMLLightClassDiagram.paletteconfiguration][classpal] resource is essentially a subset of the _Papyrus UML_ palette for the class diagram, presenting only tools for the subset of class modeling concepts in the _UML Light_ dialect.

+In addition, a representation kind can specify _palette rules_ that restrict the tools presented in the palette by inclusion and exclusion of tools by pattern match against the tool identifiers.
+This mechanism is employed for the _UML Light_ package diagram, which in the architecture model references the class diagram palette configuration discussed above and applies a series of inclusion/exclusion rules to select a subset of the tools.
+This reflects the nature of the diagram as logically a subset of the class diagram.

 [classpal]: https://github.com/eclipsesource/papyrus-umllight/blob/master/plugins/org.eclipse.papyrus.umllight.core/resource/palette/UMLLightClassDiagram.paletteconfiguration

 ### Diagram Assistant Models

 A close corollary of the palette definition model is the diagram assistant model.
-Unlike the former, this model is not reference by the architecture model.
+Unlike the former, this model is not referenced by the architecture model.
 Instead, the association with the _UML Light_ language is made in two parts:

 - contribution of the assistant model (if different to what _Papyrus UML_ provides) on